f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

 - Install Kubectl command line tool to connect and push the app manifest file to mk8s cluster
 - Install Postman for verifying the deployment

+Create AWS credentials in XC by following the steps mentioned in this `Devcentral article <https://community.f5.com/kb/technicalarticles/creating-a-credential-in-f5-distributed-cloud-to-use-with-aws/298111>`_

 Deployment Steps
 *****************
 To deploy an AppStack mk8s cluster on an AWS CE Site, steps are categorized as mentioned below.